 A Comprehensive Guide to Michigan Car Insurance Attendant Care

-When the new Michigan No-Fault reform was passed through the state legislature in May, there were quite a few changes made to the current No-Fault car accident and insurance laws.
+When the new Michigan No-Fault reform was passed through the state legislature in May, there were quite a few changes made to the current No-Fault car accident and health care insurance laws.
 Among those changes was a change in attendant care or the care that is provided in the home by family members or friends in the home to someone who has suffered from injuries sustained in a car accident.
-An auto accident attorney at Cochran, Kroll & Associates, P.C. can help ensure your daily living needs are taken care of with attendant care, even under the new laws.
+An auto accident attorney at Cochran, Kroll & Associates, P.C. can help ensure your daily living needs after your brain injury or other personal injuries are taken care of with attendant care, even under the new laws.

 If you are already receiving in-home attendant care, it’s essential to familiarize yourself with the new law and then prepare to fight it in court with your auto accident attorney.
 The new law does not provide information for those who are injured before taking effect in July 2021.
 If you’re concerned about losing your coverage or having it limited to only 56 hours per week, contact an auto accident attorney at our law firm.